-Cory Styron, Community Services Director of Los Alamos County, NM is nestled in the northern mountains of New Mexico, Los Alamos County is most famous for its role in the Manhattan Project.
+Cory Styron, CPRP, Community Services Director of Los Alamos County, NM is nestled in the northern mountains of New Mexico, Los Alamos County is most famous for its role in the Manhattan Project.
 It’s an intelligent community boasting a disproportionate number of scientists and engineers that are warm, welcoming, and often focused on getting away from computer screens to find recreation opportunities outdoors.

 As the Community Services Director, Styron leads a diverse team focused on improving the quality of life through a wide range of divisions: Parks, Recreation, Open Space, Aquatics, Golf, Ice, Libraries, Culture and Social Services.
 With extensive outdoor recreation experience, Styron came to Los Alamos after leading other communities through quality-of-life improvements in northern New Mexico as well as in Texas and Florida.